 Executive Summary

-To address the current and pending issues of biodiversity literature the Biodiversity Heritage Library proposed a large, public conference titled “Life and Literature and received funding from the Richard Lounsbery Foundation.
-The conference was held at the Field Museum, November 14-15, 2001.
+To address the future, current and pending issues of the digitization and accessibility of biodiversity literature, the Biodiversity Heritage Library proposed a large, public conference titled “Life and Literature” and received funding from the Richard Lounsbery Foundation.
+The conference was held at the Field Museum, November 14-15, 2011.
 124 participants from approximately 30 countries attended including librarians, biologists, computer scientists, publishers, students, educators, and others.
 The Life and Literature Conference was an enormous success and appreciated by the attendees.
 The Conference gave a very effective structure for many BHL users to reflect on the uses and problems of biodiversity literature and to offer concrete suggestions to the BHL on how to improve the situation.
 BHL Member Institutions will refine and rank suggestions arising from the conference as a key step in preparing a revised work plan for the next three to five years.

 Background: the Biodiversity Heritage Library